hardcoremozgus/Fapstronaut_TheJourney/README.md

-# Fapstronaut_TheJourney
+# Fapstronaut
-A simple 2D endless runner to test the Godot Engine while parodying the porn industry
+A 2D endless runner to test the Godot Engine while parodying the pornography industry